Malnutrition: Increase in 2020

-Definitions
+Type

 Undernutrition

 Undernutrition can occur either due to protein-energy wasting or as a result of micronutrient deficiencies.
 It adversely affects physical and mental functioning, and causes changes in body composition and body cell mass.
 Undernutrition is a major health problem, causing the highest mortality rate in children, particularly in those under 5 years, and is responsible for long-lasting physiologic effects.
 It is a barrier to the complete physical and mental development of children.

 Undernutrition can manifest as stunting, wasting, and underweight.
 If undernutrition occurs during pregnancy, or before two years of age, it may result in permanent problems with physical and mental development.
 Extreme undernutrition can cause starvation, chronic hunger, Severe Acute Malnutrition (SAM), and/or Moderate Acute Malnutrition (MAM).

 The signs and symptoms of micronutrient deficiencies depend on which micronutrient is lacking.
 However, undernourished people are often thin and short, with very poor energy levels; and swelling in the legs and abdomen is also common.
 People who are undernourished often get infections and frequently feel cold.

-Micronutrient malnutrition
+Micronutrient undernutrition

-Micronutrient malnutrition results from inadequate intake of vitamins and minerals.
+Micronutrient undernutrition results from insufficient intake of vitamins and minerals.
 Worldwide, deficiencies in iodine, Vitamin A, and iron are the most common.
 Children and pregnant women in low-income countries are at especially high risk for micronutrient deficiencies.

 Anemia is most commonly caused by iron deficiency, but can also result from other micronutrient deficiencies and diseases.
+Vitamin B12 deficiency may cause anemia, but not in all cases, in which may result in changes in consciousness or thinking, or even irreversible neurological damage.
 This condition can have major health consequences.

 It is possible to have overnutrition simultaneously with micronutrient deficiencies; this condition is termed the double burden of malnutrition.